 - Get an app on your phone that lets you just make notes to yourself – Dropbox is pretty good.
 Each time a thought hits you about your prompt, make a note of it.

-- About 3 months before you plan to send in your application, you need to start.
+- About three months before you plan to send in your application, you need to start.
 Download and print out all of those notes you made to yourself.
 Look carefully at your prompt again, and your list and think about what to include in a personal statement on your topic.
 Eliminate anything that doesn’t relate.
-If you have selected a prompt that asks you to think about a time you failed at something and explain how you responded and how that failure help you in some way.
+If you have selected a prompt that asks you to think about a time you failed at something and explain how you responded and how that failure helps you in some way.
 Anything that does not relate to that experience goes.

 - Organize your information.
 Events and experiences are easy to organize because they will be chronological – you are telling a story.

 - Organize your information for a non-story.
 If you have selected a prompt that asks you to identify your career goals, then your structure will be different.
 You may have 2-3 goals.
 Begin with the most important one first, list the details that should go in that paragraph, and then move on to goal #2.
 It’s not that tough.